COS |

 | REMARKS |

-| * For an illustrated example refer to the page under Trigonometric Functions. * This function returns the ratio of the adjacent side divided by the hypotenuse in a right angled triangle. * This function always returns a value between -1 and 1 (inclusive). * The graph of this function is a continuous, repeating wave, with amplitude 1 and period 2PI. * If "number" is not numeric, the #VALUE! is returned. * To convert a number from degress to radians, multiply it by PI/180. * To convert a number from radians to degrees, multiply it by 180/PI. * The inverse of this function is the ACOS function. * The cosine of a number is 1/SEC. * You can use the ACOS function to return the arc-cosine. * You can use the ACOT function to return the the arc-cotangent. * You can use the SIN function to return the sine of a number. * You can use the TAN function to return the tangent. * You can use the RADIANS function to convert from degrees to radians. * You can use the DEGREES function to convert from radians to degrees. * The equivalent VBA function is VBA.COS * For the Microsoft documentation refer to support.microsoft.com |
+| * For an illustrated example refer to the page under Trigonometric Functions. * This function returns the ratio of the adjacent side divided by the hypotenuse in a right angled triangle. * This function always returns a value between -1 and 1 (inclusive). * The graph of this function is a continuous, repeating wave, with amplitude 1 and period 2PI. * If "number" is not numeric, the #VALUE! is returned. * To convert a number from degress to radians, multiply it by PI/180. * To convert a number from radians to degrees, multiply it by 180/PI. * The cosine of a number is 1/SEC. * You can use the ACOS function to return the angle in radians for a given cosine ratio. * You can use the ACOT function to return the arc-cotangent. * You can use the SIN function to return the sine ratio of an angle. * You can use the TAN function to return the tangent ratio of an angle. * You can use the RADIANS function to convert from degrees to radians. * You can use the DEGREES function to convert from radians to degrees. * The equivalent VBA function is VBA.COS * For the Microsoft documentation refer to support.microsoft.com |

 |

 | 1 - What is the cosine of 0.
-2 - What is the cosine of (PI/4) 3 - What is the cosine of (PI/2) 4 - What is the cosine of (PI) 5 - What is the cosine of (PI*3/2) 6 - What is the cosine of (PI*2) 7 - What is the cosine of 45 degrees 8 - What is the cosine of 45 degrees 9 - What is the inverse of cosine.
-10 - When number is not numeric |
+2 - What is the cosine of (PI/4).
+3 - What is the cosine of (PI/2).
+4 - What is the cosine of (PI).
+5 - What is the cosine of (PI*3/2).
+6 - What is the cosine of (PI*2).
+7 - What is the cosine of 45 degrees.
+8 - What is the cosine of 45 degrees.
+9 - What is the inverse of cosine.
+10 - When number is not numeric. |

 © 2025 Better Solutions Limited.
 All Rights Reserved. © 2025 Better Solutions Limited Top